MARIE-js/MARIE.js/README.md

 # MARIE.js

-MARIE.js is an implementation of a simulator for a 'Machine Architecture that is Really Intuitive and Easy' from [The Essentials of Computer Organization and Architecture](https://books.google.com.au/books/about/The_Essentials_of_Computer_Organization.html?id=3kQoAwAAQBAJ&redir_esc=y) (Linda Null, Julia Lobur) in JavaScript.
+MARIE.js is an implementation of a simulator for a 'Machine Architecture that is Really Intuitive and Easy' from [The Essentials of Computer Organization and Architecture](https://books.google.com.au/books/about/The_Essentials_of_Computer_Organization.html?id=3kQoAwAAQBAJ&redir_esc=y) (Linda Null, Julia Lobur) in TypeScript.

 **[Try the simulator](https://marie.js.org/)**